-McKenna writes and produces all content for nelsontreehouse.com, our central website and blog.
-She also writes for our other publications, processes photos, and helps manage our social media presence.
-McKenna hails from sunny Colorado, and first joined the NT&S team as an intern in 2015.
+McKenna writes and produces all content for our central website and blog.
+She also creates marketing materials, writes copy for our products and other publications, dabbles in product design, and helps manage our social media presence.
+McKenna hails from sunny Colorado and first joined the NT&S team as an intern in 2015.

 Chica came home with the Nelsons after their year in Spain.
 She does not speak English, and for the most part rules the house.
 Chica adores Pete and is happiest when he is home.

 His Christian name is Fernando, after the bull who preferred smelling flowers to fighting.
 He goes by Nando for short.
 He enjoys cured pepperoni, saw dust piles, good conversation and chewing on furniture corners.
 We are hopeful he will grow out of the chewing and into chilling- it is a necessary quality to be on the NT&S dog crew.